 Receivables, excluding trade receivables, are recognized initially at a fair value and subsequently, at amortized cost using the effective interest rate including expected credit loss.
 On initial recognition, the Company measures trade receivables that do not have a significant financing component at their transaction price.
 After the initial recognition, these receivables are valued at amortized cost adjusted for any loss allowance for expected credit loss.
-Receivables subject to non-recourse factoring are measured at fair value through profit or loss.

 The Company applies simplified method of valuation of receivables measured at amortized cost.